 Intimina products are medically informed too.
 The company relies on research and oversight of their medical advisory board.
 The medical board included specialists ranging from gynaecology to pelvic floor health.
 The board also provide information for the blog, which is a health and wellness resource for women.

 The company launched in 2009 and has expanded rapidly.
 Now their range consists of menstrual cups, pelvic floor strengtheners, spa tablets and more.

 The Lily Cup Compact

-The Lily Cup Compact is just one in a range of menstrual cups that Intimina make.
+The Lily Cup Compact (check it out here) is just one in a range of menstrual cups that Intimina make.
 There is also the original Lily Cup Classic, the Ziggy Cup and Lily Cup One.